KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [DailyXKCD by Blastitt](https://github.com/Blastitt/DailyXKCD)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.

 ### [MMM-darksky-hourly by jacquesCedric](https://github.com/jacquesCedric/MMM-darksky-hourly)

 0. This module is outdated: Deprecated.
 DarkSky API no longer works since 2023-03-31.
 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Warning: No LICENSE file.

 ### [MMM-DarkSky24Hours by thobach](https://github.com/thobach/MMM-DarkSky24Hours)

 0. This module is outdated: Deprecated.
 DarkSky API no longer works since 2023-03-31.
 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `weather.html`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.

 ### [MMM-DarkSkyForecast by jclarke0000](https://github.com/jclarke0000/MMM-DarkSkyForecast)

 0. This module is outdated: Deprecated.
 DarkSky API no longer works since 2023-03-31.
-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-DarkSkyForecast.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.